 According to Which? between 25% and 41% of appeals to the two independent adjudicators are successful.
 However, the data varies dramatically between individual companies with one parking firm having 93% of its tickets overturned on appeal in the period of 2017-18.
 This means that if you genuinely believe that the parking company issued the ticket unfairly, then you should appeal.

 ANPR technology, however, works on photographic evidence, so whereas some less scrupulous operators may try to entrap abusers, industry leaders such as Creative Car Park have a very low rate of overturned PCNs as the evidence produced and the records provided at appeal are plain to see.
-It is best to appeal if you feel the PCN is genuinely an error but to avoid additional costs and charges we suggest you do not appeal if you know you are really in the wrong, going through the appeal process could mean losing the opportunity to pay at the reduced rate if you appeal to POPLA after your first appeal has been rejected.
+If you feel the PCN is genuinely an error you can appeal and make your case but if you know you are really in the wrong, going through the appeal process could mean losing the opportunity to pay at the reduced rate if you appeal to POPLA after your first appeal has been rejected.

 Private property owners can and in most cases do, charge for parking and enforce the parking terms if they are breached.
 If you choose to appeal then make sure to keep any photographs and other evidence that will help support your case.
 You can use the Citizens Advice Bureau’s letter templates.